juekr/remote-friendship-lamp/README.md

 This project with all its contents is under CC BY NC 4.0 license.
 Learn more about what you may and what you may not do here: ([German](https://creativecommons.org/licenses/by-nc/4.0/deed.de) | [English](https://creativecommons.org/licenses/by-nc/4.0/deed.en))

 ## Post Scriptum
-After writing this, I found [another remote friendship lamp project](https://www.instructables.com/Filia-the-Homemade-Friendship-Lamp/) that even has an access-point mechanic for entering wifi credentials.
-Sweet!
-I might implement that in a future version (if I'll ever built another one).
+After writing this, I found [another remote friendship lamp project](https://www.instructables.com/Filia-the-Homemade-Friendship-Lamp/) that gave me the idea for implementing the WifiManager which nicely handels all the access-point shenanegans.
+Sweet! ~~I might implement that in a future version (if I'll ever built another one).